Create a Trigger

 Important

 The duration of a trigger query can be 1 day at most, and cannot exceed 4 times the frequency of the trigger.
 For example, if the trigger’s frequency is 1 hour, then query duration cannot be more than 4 hours.
-Query duration can also not be less than the trigger’s frequency.
+Duration can also not be less than the trigger’s frequency.

-The Frequency determines how often, in minutes, to check for the Threshold condition.
 The default Frequency value is 15 minutes.
 Consider what is normal within your frequency window so notifications only capture conditions worth alerting.

 Important